tobozo/WiFiChanViz/ReadMe.md

 - Download and flash the binary from the release assets.

-- Get it from the M5Stack AppStore application (A.K.A.
+- [Soon] Get it from the M5Stack AppStore application (A.K.A.
 M5Stack-SD-Menu downloader)

 - Load this project in Arduino IDE, compile and flash